kaygun/dvc/README.md

 ## Design philosophy

-By design `dvc` doesn't do much: It tracks individual files and does not do much else.
+By design `dvc` doesn't do much: It tracks individual files as a directed acyclic graph (DAG) and doesn't do much else.

 1. It tracks individual files.
 2. You can safely checkout different versions.
 3. It can show the diff between a version and its parent.
-4. It can show version tree both as a log and as a graph.
+4. It can show version DAG both as a log and as a graph.

 If you need more functionality than the ones I described above, you probably need a more sophisticated version control system.